 Colour sells.
 Whether you’re working with a product, service or space, the ‘right’ combinations of colours can influence how someone feels, thinks and behaves – with powerful results.

 According to a study by Loyola University Maryland, colour is registered by the brain before either images or typography.
-The same study found that colour can increase brand recognition by up to 80 per cent.
+The same study found that colour can increase brand recognition – logo design, for example – by up to 80 per cent.